OPEN 7 DAYS A WEEK

 Electric fireplaces are a more environmentally friendly option.
 They heat your home with energy-efficient lights rather than burning wood or fossil fuels.
 Despite the fact that electric units are safe, the process to produce heat releases dangerous amounts of carbon monoxide into the environment, which is a non-renewable resource.

 We found gas units to be more energy-efficient, however, you must ensure proper fireplace installations, and maintenance can be expensive.
 However, there are many brands and sizes of gas fireplaces out there, each with its own unique features and benefits.
 And they all share one thing in common - they produce a flame that will turn your fireplace into the focal point of your entire home.

 Here are some of the best brands that are known to be producing quality gas fireplaces in the market:

 Electric units are cost-effective and have a greater impact on most people.
 They are a source of heat that helps you warm up quickly and create a wonderful atmosphere in your home.
 The electric fireplace can be used day and night because it doesn’t produce smoke as a real fireplace would.

 They come in all shapes and sizes, so it might be challenging to select the right one for you.
 To help you with that, we've compiled a list of our best electric fireplace brands:

 The Verdict: In the end, choosing a fireplace comes down to one thing: YOU.
 It is a matter of personal choice.
 The goal here is to understand what you really need to ensure that you achieve the outcomes you want from your desired fireplace.
 Choose what fits in your home and preferences.

 Look through our most popular and best selling gas and electric fireplaces:

-Since the winter months are fast approaching and you're looking for ways to warm up and improve your home, here are some fireplace ideas to help you plan your next design.
-Check out this article: Fireplace Trends 2021: Best Fireplace Ideas For Your Home
+Since the colder months are fast approaching and you're looking for ways to warm up and improve your home, here are some fireplace ideas to help you plan your next design.
+Check out this article: Fireplace Trends: Best Fireplace Ideas For Your Home